 Punishment is necessary sometimes.
 The primary purpose of punishment is to reduce or eliminate challenging behaviors.

-There are many challenges with using punishment in behavior modification, though, as punishment does not necessarily lead to desired behaviors because it only tells a child what not to do.
+There are many challenges with using punishment in behavior modification, though, as punishment does not necessarily lead to desired behaviors because it only tells a boy or girl what not to do.
 Also, punishment can cause fear and increase aggressive behavior.

 However, there is a big difference between appropriately used spanking and an out-of-control physical punishment.

 If a parent is raging and using spanking to vent out their emotions, this is physical abuse.

 How to Appropriately Discipline a Boy or Girl with Spanking?

 Spanking that stops the behavior but doesn’t allow the child to understand why a particular behavior isn’t a good one has no teaching value.